Published December 14, 2021

-If you received an official-looking email from a government agency about coronavirus, would you click it?
+If you received an official-looking email from your school or a government agency about coronavirus, would you click it?
 Cybercriminals are using the latest public health scare to spread scams, viruses and misinformation.

 As always, exercise caution when browsing online, downloading apps or reading email.

 Organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have been warning the public that cybercriminals are using their names and images for phishing attacks.

 The WHO cautions on their website, “If you are contacted by a person or organization that appears to be from WHO, verify their authenticity before responding.”

 This same caution should be applied when receiving messages about COVID-19 from the University at Buffalo.
 Scammers have posed as schools and universities to target students with messages that appear to contain important information about COVID-19.
 But the actual goal is to steal login credentials or infect the student's computer with a virus, often with a harmful attachment or a link to a website that looks exactly like a university, Microsoft, or Google login page.
 Scammers even recreate the Duo prompt to fool students and employees into entering their passcode.

 When looking for information about coronavirus online, visit official websites for trusted sources (such as the CDC or WHO) directly.
 For official information from UB about COVID-19, visit buffalo.edu/coronavirus.